Za’atar Spiced Almonds

 Preheat the oven to 350°F. Line a rimmed baking sheet with parchment paper.

-Toss the almonds and olive oil in large bowl, coating the almonds well.
+Toss the almonds and olive oil in a large bowl, coating the almonds well.
 Spread on the prepared baking sheet and bake until lightly toasted, about 10 minutes.
 Remove the almonds from the oven and let cool for 15 minutes; they should still be a little warm.

 Combine the za’atar, sumac, lemon zest, salt, and sesame seeds in a bowl.
 Add the almonds and toss with a rubber spatula to coat completely.